-Solid State Drives, or SSDs as they're more commonly known, can be pretty significant game-changers if you're not used to them.
+(Pocket-lint) - Solid State Drives, or SSDs as they're more commonly known, can be pretty significant game-changers if you're not used to them.
 It's one thing if you can fit one to your computer or laptop internally, but they're just as useful as external drives.

 They effectively wave goodbye to the sad old days of sitting around waiting for backups and file transfers that might take hours and hours at the best of times, speeding up transfers massively and also generally shrinking down the drive's size by a good margin, too.
-There's some variation in the size of external SSD on the market, of course, but we feel that 1 Terabyte is often a safe place for people to land.
+There's some variation in the size of external SSD on the market, of course, but we feel that one Terabyte is often a safe place for people to land.

 That amount gives you loads of room for data, videos and photos, but is also an amount that people might actually use, rather than a yawning chasm of space that's never actually going to be filled.

-Our pick of the best 1TB drives to buy today
+The best 1TB drive to buy today

 Samsung T7 Touch

-That it also has a nice, small size to make it super portable, and connectivity and compatibility with Macs and PCs makes it as useful as you'd hope, and a sure thing as our favoured 1TB SSD of choice, with other sizes also available.
+That it also has a nice, small size to make it super portable, and connectivity and compatibility with Macs and PCs makes it as useful as you'd hope, and a sure thing as our 1TB SSD of choice, with other sizes also available.

 ADATA SE800 External Solid State Drive